-- One (1) point for evidencing three or more eligible partnerships

-- One (1) point if the combined number of years for partnerships is five or more
+- One (1) point for evidencing three or more eligible partnerships - One (1) point if the combined number of years for partnerships is five or more

 - One (1) point if the organizations associated with the partnerships engage in services associated with two or more of the following:

 - o Education

 - o Health

 - o Employment

 - Transportation

-- Each established community partner must provide a letter that: - Recognizes the length of their partnership with the Applicant and confirms that this relationship is ongoing; and - Discusses how the partnership has measurably improved community development outcomes. - Quantitative/numerical data evidencing that the joint effort between partners has measurably improved residents' access to education, health, employment, and/or transportation services.
+- A completed Community Transformation Plan certificate - Each established community partner must provide a letter that: - Recognizes the length of their partnership with the Applicant and confirms that this relationship is ongoing; and - Discusses how the partnership has measurably improved community development outcomes. - Quantitative/numerical data evidencing that the joint effort between partners has measurably improved residents' access to education, health, employment, and/or transportation services.
 Examples include increased attendance and/or student performance, increased number of books available to children, higher rates of community members reporting employment, and/or improved community health indicators.

-GICH Support for CQB
+GICH Support for Community Transformation CQB

-Two (2) points if the Application includes a letter of support for the CQB from a DCA Georgia Initiative for Community Housing (GICH) team (currently active or certified alumni as defined by GICH administrators).
-There is no limit on the number CQB support letters a GICH team can provide.
+Two (2) points if the Application includes a letter of support for the Community Transformation efforts from a DCA Georgia Initiative for Community Housing (GICH) team (currently active or certified alumni as defined by GICH administrators).
+There is no limit on the number CQBCommunity Transformation support letters a GICH team can provide.